Tuttotorna/OMNIABASE/README.md

 ## Boundary

-Omniabase does not cover what leaves no workable trace, no transformable structure, and no comparable residue.
+OMNIABASE does not cover what leaves no workable trace, no transformable structure, and no comparable residue.

 It does not directly measure pure meaning, pure interiority, or absolute causation in themselves.